You've stumbled upon the idea to build a jewelry making business and now you're ready to take the next steps.

 Once the first samples are ready, each design is tested out.
 It is worn for a few weeks to test for comfort, breakage, or any other issues.
 Once the sample clears its quality test, the specific design is then produced in small batches, to launch on our website

 If you are planning to start a jewelry making business, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a jewelry making business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a jewelry making business and outline the costs you should expect for each: